SNHD-Development/FormSchemaRender/README.md

 		}
 	}

+### Number Field

+Number field will limit only the number input.
+We can use this field to store currency as well.
+We will store the currency as integer and then pass the `Options.Decimals: any_number` It will set the number of decimal points when render.

+	{
+		"Name" : "PaymentAmount",
+		"Type" : "Number",
+		"Description" : "Payment Amount",
+		"Options" : {
+			"Decimals" : 2
+		}
+	}

+If you want to display spinner, simply pass `Options.Spinner: true`.
+Please add css `<link rel="stylesheet" href="css/spinner.css">` as well.

 ### VisibleOn Options

 There are sometime that the value from another field will effect the flow of the form.
 In this case, we will use `Options.VisibleOn = { Name: 'Name of other field', Values: 'Array of that field values that will trigger this field' };` to handle this situation.